 Courses of Action: Based upon the results of the exit exams, most students are developing competencies in the 11 substance areas.
 There are two areas of concern that need attention and improvement.
 Students performed relatively lower in the areas of Human Growth and Development (Area 3) and also Family Law and Public Policy (Area 8).
-Faculty will address these areas with additional learning experiences and opportunities to develop competencies.
+There was improvement in the Area 8 from Fall to Spring Semester.
+However, there was a decline in Area 1.
+Faculty will address this as an area of emphasis and attention in learning activities.

-F. Report of assessment results from 2014-2015:
+F. Report of assessment results from 2015-2016:

-EARLY CHILDHOOD AND EARLY CHILDHOOD EDUCATION (EC/ECE) PROGRAM ASSESSEMENT REPORT 2014-2015
+EARLY CHILDHOOD AND EARLY CHILDHOOD EDUCATION (EC/ECE) PROGRAM ASSESSEMENT REPORT 2015-2016

 Department of Child and Family Studies Weber State University Prepared by Wei Qiu, Ph.D.
+October 17, 2016

-During the 2014-2015 Academic Year, the Early Childhood (EC) A.A.S. and B.S. programs and Early Childhood Education (ECE) program in the Department of Child and Family Studies used the Standards for Early Childhood Professional Preparation by the National Association for the Education of Young Children (NAEYC) (2009) to assess students' learning outcomes and program effectiveness.
+During the 2015-2016 Academic Year, the Early Childhood (EC) A.A.S. and B.S. programs and Early Childhood Education (ECE) B.S. program in the Department of Child and Family Studies used the Standards for Early Childhood Professional Preparation by the National Association for the Education of Young Children (NAEYC) (2010) to assess students' learning outcomes and program effectiveness.